 Based on current trends and projections, the youth unemployment rate should fall below 20% in 2015.

 The Irish Government’s Pathways to Worksets out an action plan for improving the employment prospects of all jobseekers, including those with children.
 Since the inception of Pathways to Work in 2012, employment and entitlement services have been brought together in ‘one-stop shop’ Intreo centres; new schemes and employment supports have been introduced, while some existing schemes have been expanded.
 A ‘social contract’ of rights and responsibilities between jobseekers and the State has been implemented.
 The Further Education and Training (FET) sector has been significantly re-organised .
 A Labour Market Council has been established to monitor and advise on the implementation of the Strategy.
 Pathways to Work 2015 will enhance reforms already underway especially for the long-term unemployed and youth unemployed.
 This will include the implementation of a new employment services model, JobPath, by mid-2015.

 The Youth Guarantee Implementation Plan, launched in January 2014 as part of the overall Pathways to Work Strategy, additionally sets out targets to address youth unemployment.
 It is the national response to the EU Youth Guarantee Recommendation.

 Access to affordable quality services has a particular relevance to the prevention of child poverty, especially in the formative years of a child’s life.

-The information in the country profile was last updated in February 2014.
+The information in the country profile was last updated in April 2015.

 The Irish Programme for Government includes series of commitments: